Sugarcane-based ethanol producing power

 Reserve Your Seat Today

 There will be five months of demonstration runs to validate the use of ethanol as an alternative fuel, as well as to ensure that emissions are within the expected limits.
-GE is providing the conversion technology, engineering and field support during conversion and commissioning.
+GE is providing the conversion technology and its turbine supply capabilities for large projects, engineering and field support during conversion and commissioning.

 “This kind of collaboration demonstrates the exciting developments that can be achieved to provide economic, environmental and local solutions for our customers,” said Wilson.
-“We want to be a leader when it comes to providing more efficient and reliable power from a variety of fuel sources for our customers and we’ll continue to pursue these types of collaborative opportunities to develop those solutions.”
+“We want to be a leader when it comes to providing more efficient and reliable power plant operations for our customers and we’ll continue to pursue these types of collaborative opportunities to develop those solutions.”

 Related News